philpackmohr/git-paper/git.md

 ## Branching

 In traditional centralized VCSs is it usual to have a single line of history where all participants commit their changes on.
 Quite often, these commits introduce bugs and build errors.
-Sometimes, a big release is made and then a branch is created to stabilize the software for the release.
+Occasionally a branch is created to stabilize the software for a release.
 This happens quiet seldom - 1 to 2 times a year - because creating a branch is very heavyweight traditionally (though modern iterations of certain centralized VCSs are optimized, e.g. Subversion) and can make additional problems depending on the project.

 In contrast, branching in Git is very lightweight and merging is usually not much a problem too.
 Because of this, there evolved many workflows that take advantage of branching.
-It can be supposed that each team has not only its own individual workflow, they could differentiate even between projects of the same team.
+It can be supposed that each team has not only its own individual workflow, they could even be differences between projects of the same team.
 The complexity of most workflows lingers between 2 extremes:

 - "Master only workflow"
 - [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) (though more complexity is always possible)